from a handpicked tutor in LIVE 1-to-1 classes

 Point Slope Form of Equation of Line

 The point-slope form of the equation of a line requires a point on the line and the slope of the line.
-The referred point on the line is (x\(_1\), y\(_1\)) and the slope of the line is m.
-The point is a numeric value and representing the x coordinate and the y coordinate of the point and the slope of the line m is the inclination of the line with the positive x-axis.
-Here m can have a positive slope, negative slope or a zero slope.
-Hence of the equation of a line is as follows.
+If (x1, y1) is a point on the line and the slope of the line is m, then the equation of a line in point-slope form is:

 Two Point Form of Equation of Line